DenisLitvin/iOS-Interview/README.md

 The Swift Package Manager will help to vastly improve the Swift ecosystem, making Swift much easier to use and deploy on platforms without Xcode such as Linux.
 The Swift Package Manager also addresses the problem of dependency hell that can happen when using many interdependent libraries.

 The Swift Package Manager only supports using the master branch.
 Swift Package Manager now supports packages with Swift, C, C++ and Objective-C.

+### How is an inout parameter different from a regular parameter?
+An Inout is passed as function parameter.

+Inside a function **the local copy** is modified

+Before function returns it takes `inout` object and sets it's value equal to that local copy

+So it seems like you pass parameter by reference, however it's not actually the case

 ### What are benefits of Guard ?
 There are two big benefits to guard.
 One is avoiding the pyramid of doom, as others have mentioned — lots of annoying if let statements nested inside each other moving further and further to the right.
 The other benefit is provide an early exit out of the function using break or using return.